Gerry Connolly: Guns

 While on the Board of Supervisors for Fairfax County, Connolly sponsored an ordinance that would have made it illegal to transport a loaded shotgun in the back of one's car.
 In Congress, Connolly signed on to a measure that would have closed the gun show loophole by requiring that private sellers of firearms at gun shows engage in the same background check and reporting requirements as registered firearms dealers.
-Connolly opposes allowing concealed weapons in schools and on college campuses.
+Connolly opposed allowing concealed weapons in schools and on college campuses.

 In November 2011, Connolly voted against the National Right to Carry Reciprocity Act, which would have exempted non-residents of states that prohibit concealed weapons from those restrictions.

 Health care

 In 2009, Connolly was an early supporter of the Democratic health care plan, which ultimately became the America's Affordable Health Choices Act, as well as the public health insurance option, saying at a live chat with constituents in September to a woman from Washington, D.C. that "One of my principles for health care reform is that it increases the choices you have.
 By setting up a health insurance exchange, we can give your family more insurance choices, hopefully including one that your daughter's doctor chooses to accept".
 Connolly voted against the Stupak-Pitts Amendment, and in 2010 for the America's Affordable Health Choices Act.

 Connolly cited deficit reduction in explaining his health care vote.

-Connolly has adopted a conservative stance on Medicare for all.

 Marijuana

-Connolly supports rescheduling marijuana to expand its availability for research and medicine.
+Connolly supported rescheduling marijuana to expand its availability for research and medicine.